▲ Men of Bathurst Island, C L A Abbott, 1939.

 Their faces and spears told us that though he phrased it as a question, they weren’t asking.
 Ungrateful savages.

-This entry is part of Jack Rusher’s journal, originally published January 24th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 24th, 2012, in New York.